ymarson/willow_schema/README.md

     ```

-10. Stop the server and edit the base.yaml file (e.g add a new table).
+10. Stop the server and edit the base.yaml file by adding a new column.
 Then re-generate Willow again but this time with migrations

 ```bash
 npm run willow-generate-migrate